gs109111/gs109111/README.md

 ## About Me ##
 👋 Hi, I’m @gs109111\
-👀 I’m interested in Coding, Designing
+👀 I’m Passionate about Innovation, Software Development and IT

 ## Programming Experience ##
 | Coding Languages      |